-Nothing in clauses 16.122.1 to 16.422.5 abrogates or limits the right of either party to institute legal proceedings in relation to the dispute including legal proceedings to seek legal remedies including damages, and urgent injunctive, declaratory or similar relief, if required, at any time.
+Nothing in clauses 22.1 to 22.5 abrogates or limits the right of either party to institute legal proceedings in relation to the dispute including legal proceedings to seek legal remedies including damages, and urgent injunctive, declaratory or similar relief, if required, at any time.

-Where we are of the view, acting reasonably, that a dispute between you and us is not a genuine dispute, we reserve the right to take any other action against you that the law allows (including exercising our powers under clauses 913 and 10)14 while in dispute or mediation with you.
+Where we are of the view, acting reasonably, that a dispute between you and us is not a genuine dispute, we reserve the right to take any other action against you that the law allows (including but not limited to exercising our powers under clauses 13 and 14) while in dispute or mediation with you.

 Confidentiality

-Confidentiality

-Subject to clauses 17.323.3 and 17.423.4 you must:
+Subject to clauses 23.3 and 23.4 you must:

 treat as confidential, and keep confidential, any Confidential Information; and